Skreamzz/Ishwikiclone/Contributing-to-iSH-Development.md

 # Introduction
 This document is intended to detail what I've learned in the process of contributing code to iSH.
 It is not meant to be a guide to coding style.
 The only goal is to detail the process of creating a clean Pull Request (PR) that can be submitted for consideration by the lead developers.

-The bulk of this document came from a discussion on the iSH #dev forum where @saagarjha walked me through the process which was a huge help.
-I honestly never would have figured this stuff out on my own.
+The bulk of this document came from a discussion on the iSH #dev forum where @saagarjha walked me through the process, which was a huge help.
+I never would have figured this stuff out on my own.

-This document assumes that your clone of iSH is hosted on GitHub
+This document assumes that you have a fork of iSH hosted on GitHub

 ## What you want at the end